-When Do You Need a QSA?
+When Do You Need A PCI QSA Company?

-There are a number of circumstances in which an organization may be required to engage a Payment Card Industry (PCI) Qualified Security Assessor (QSA) and undergo a formal assessment of its compliance to the standard.
+There are a number of circumstances in which an organization may be required to engage a Payment Card Industry (PCI) Qualified Security Assessor (QSA) auditor and undergo a formal assessment of its compliance to the standard.

 The definition of who must have a formal assessment performed is determined by card brand entities such as Visa, MasterCard and American Express, and by the acquiring banks and processors who service merchants.
 You might need a formal assessment if any of the following apply:

 - You are a merchant doing a very large volume of transactions annually (more than six million) with MasterCard or Visa; American Express requires an assessment for 2.5 million American Express card transactions or more per year or any merchant that American Express otherwise deems as Level 1 merchant;